 Custodial Risk.
-Cash and cash equivalents consist of bank demand deposits and money market investment accounts.
-The TLHIGA's amount of bank demand deposits accounts at December 31, 2023 and 2022, respectively, was \$278,655 and \$121,918.
+Cash and cash equivalents consist of bank demand deposits and money market investment accounts and an escrow account for the benefit of the TLHIGA.
+The TLHIGA's amount of bank demand deposits accounts at December 31, 2024 and 2023, respectively, was \$197,768 and \$278,655.
 The TLHIGA makes every effort to manage its cash balances to not exceed the \$250,000 FDIC protection.
 Periodic deviation is necessary at times due to the liquidity needs of the TLHIGA to meet its financial obligations.

 Credit Risk.
-Money market investments at December 31, 2023, and 2022 were \$34,512,936 and \$1,894,282, respectively.
-The substantial increase in 2023 was due to the TLHIGA's activation for two large health insolvencies that required liquid funds to pay claims.
+Money market investments at December 31, 2024, and 2023 were \$74,051,979 and \$34,512,936, respectively.
+The substantial increase in 2024 was due to the Class B annuity assessment that was levied and mostly collected in 2024 due to the TLHIGA's activation for two large annuity insolvencies that required liquid funds to pay claims.
 These mutual fund portfolios are comprised of United States government obligations backed by the full faith and credit of the United States.
 These mutual fund investments are not insured by the Federal Deposit Insurance Corporation nor are they a deposit of, other obligation of, or guaranteed by a bank or other depository institution.
 The TLHIGA has not experienced any losses in such accounts and believes it is not exposed to any significant credit risk.

 Interest rate risk.
+As of December 31, 2024, the TLHIGA invested \$35,529,683 in U.S. Treasury debt that has a \$35,805,000 maturity value and a \$35,754,618 market value.
 At December 31, 2023, the TLHIGA had invested \$39,915,916 in U.S. Treasury debt, with a maturity value of \$39,850,000 and market value of \$39,374,724.
-As of December 31, 2022, the TLHIGA invested \$62,956,442 in U.S. Treasury debt, with a maturity value of \$62,465,000.
-These securities had a market value of \$61,766,324 as of December 31, 2022.
 The TLHIGA, upon the direction of its Board of Directors, reviews the cash flow projections, the interest rate environment and the allowed investments, upon the maturity of an investment, to determine the best course of action with the proceeds.
 The TLHIGA recognizes the accrued interest on this debt as an asset.

 Investment in deferred compensation plans.
 The TLHIGA maintains ownership of the invested assets of the deferred compensation plans that are carried at fair market value until the assets are distributed to the participants.
-See Note 12 for more information.
+See Note 13 for more information.

-As of December 31, 2023, the TLHIGA had the following U.S. Treasury maturity schedule:
+As of December 31, 2024, the TLHIGA had the following U.S. Treasury maturity schedule: